Privacy matters, and The Parenthood Project Ltd. is committed to ensuring that your participation protects that privacy.

 What information we collect and why

 The Parenthood collects personal information to allows us to send you opportunities to participate in campaigns and information that’s relevant to you.
+We will not disclose personal information to third parties.
 In order to improve these campaigns and our responsiveness to members, we collect the following information:

 - Information you provide: The Parenthood collects your name and email address for the purpose of sending you opportunities to get up and participate in our campaigns.
 You can ask to stop receiving these emails or change your details at any time by using the link at the bottom of each email.
 Any additional information you choose to provide in the course of The Parenthood campaigns and surveys is stored securely.